 Difficulties faced by cooperative acquisition programs are the inability to agree on common requirements and the existence of economic or political interests of the partner nations which conflict with or impinge on the program.
 These are the causes of failure of many of the past cooperative projects undertaken by NATO countries for the purpose of standardization.
 All the nations involved in the European Fighter Aircraft (EFA) program have been subject to the same problems and have defended their internal economic interests within the program.
 On the other hand, their collective economic interests had the effect of keeping the program alive despite the difficulties.
 Irrespective of standardization purposes, the EFA appeared as both a military and industrial necessity to push the aerospace industries of the partner nations to a competitive level in the world marketplace.

 The Gray Threat, a publication by RAND that argued for the F-22, compares the potential performance of three fighters - the Swedish Grippen, the French Rafale, and the EF-2000 - with the capabilities of the F-15 and F- 16.
-The analysis suggests that the Rafale offers and the EF-2000 may offer substantial improvements over the F-16 and that they have capabilities roughly equal to the F-15E.
-RAND claims that the Grippen, a smaller plane, would nonetheless have capabilities that exceed those of the F-16.
-Some U.S. aircraft builders dispute those estimates.
-Lockheed Martin, the F-16's manufacturer, argues that the RAND study used the thrust-to-weight ratio - a measure that can translate into speed and agility - of the block 42 F-16, which has the lowest thrust-to-weight ratio of any F-16 produced.
-It suggests that current F-16s have ratios that are 20 percent higher-in other words, comparable to other top fighters.
+The analysis suggested that the Rafale offers and the EF-2000 may offer substantial improvements over the F-16 and that they have capabilities roughly equal to the F-15E.
+RAND claimed that the Grippen, a smaller plane, would nonetheless have capabilities that exceeded those of the F-16.
+Some U.S. aircraft builders disputed those estimates.
+Lockheed Martin, the F-16's manufacturer, argued that the RAND study used the thrust-to-weight ratio - a measure that can translate into speed and agility - of the block 42 F-16, which had the lowest thrust-to-weight ratio of any F-16 produced.
+It suggested that current F-16s had ratios that were 20 percent higher - in other words, comparable to other top fighters.

 |Join the GlobalSecurity.org mailing list|